-This case study reveals how companies exploit FSC and RSPO certifications to greenwash harmful activities, demonstrating that financial institutions cannot rely on these schemes to mitigate their exposure to deforestation, and other environmental and social risks.
-The 2023 Forests & Finance policy assessment found that many financiers with no-deforestation policies relied solely on FSC and RSPO certifications for compliance, ignoring the schemes' limitations.
+Amid global efforts to combat deforestation and protect This case study reveals how companies exploit FSC and human rights, certification schemes like the Forest Stewardship RSPO certifications to greenwash harmful activities, Council (FSC) and the Roundtable on Sustainable Palm Oil demonstrating that financial institutions cannot rely on these schemes to mitigate their exposure to deforestation, (RSPO) have been promoted as solutions to ensure sustainable practices.
+However, these schemes have major flaws that limit and other environmental and social risks.
+The 2023 Forests their effectiveness in independently verifying deforestation-& Finance policy assessment found that many financiers free and responsibly produced commodities. with no-deforestation policies relied solely on FSC and RSPO certifications for compliance, ignoring the schemes' limitations.